 I am now understanding that the key to my own healing, and possibly healing more generally, is to embrace the wholeness of my experience of life, in the cultural context I have grown.
 It is not reality or story, physical or mental, physical or emotional, physical or spiritual, it is ‘and’ – reality and story, physical and mental and emotional and spiritual healing.

-I am learning the importance of progressing my whole self and embracing the technologies, both ancient and modern, that are available in a modern western culture.
+I am learning the importance of progressing my whole self and embracing the technologies, both ancient and modern, that are available in modern western culture.
 We are embodied, social beings who experience life emotionally and mentally.
-We have histories that bring us both suffering and joy, and impact on our relationship with ourselves and the world around us.
+We have histories that bring us both suffering and joy and impact on our relationship with ourselves and the world around us.